(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Safety PVD is a kind of “green engineering”, which produces little pollution during the process because it is “physical”.
 The reactive gas and reaction tail gas of CVD may have certain corrosiveness, flammability and toxicity, and there may be powdery and fragmented substances in the reaction tail gas.

 Thank you for reading our article and we hope it can help you understand more about physical vapor deposition and chemical vapor deposition.
-If you want to know more about thin-film coating, we would like to advise you to visit Stanford Advanced Materials (SAM) for more information.
+If you want to know more about thin-film coating, we advise you to visit Stanford Advanced Materials (SAM) for more information.

 Popular Sputtering Target Used in Physical Vapor Deposition